-Underwriter of Shares
+NUMBER UNDERWRITER OF SHARES

 Robert W. Baird & Co.
-Incorporated

-Banc of America Securities LLC
+Incorporated Banc of America

+Securities LLC Bear,

-Bear, Stearns & Co.
+Stearns & Co.
 Inc

-Total 3,500,000
+Total

 The underwriting agreement provides that the underwriters are obligated to purchase all the shares of our common stock in the offering if any are purchased, other than those shares covered by the over-allotment option we describe below.
 The underwriting agreement also provides that if an underwriter defaults, the purchase commitments of non-defaulting underwriters may be increased or this offering of our common stock may be terminated.